Any faculty, staff or student at Princeton can use the computing resources operated by Research Computing. Here's what you need to do:

 Transferring data between computers

 To transfer small amounts of data between computers, you can use sftp or scp.
-The knowledgebase article on ssh and sftp explains how to install and use these programs on a Mac or Windows PC.

 Use the Globus data transfer network to transfer large data files between Princeton computers and also to/from computers at other institutions.
 For more information about Globus, see Globus Data Transfer at Princeton on the Research Computing web site.